The Importance of Professional Teeth Cleaning for Oral Health

 The Ideal Frequency for Long-Term Oral Health

 The general recommendation is to schedule a professional teeth cleaning every six months.
-However, this can vary:
+However, this can vary depending on individual circumstances:

 Your dentist may adjust this schedule based on your personal health history and risk factors.